scikit-learn-contrib/project-template/docs/user_guide.rst

     model.predict(X)

-You can obtain the accuracy score or the Jaccard similarity score using:
+You can obtain the accuracy score or Jaccard similarity score using:

 .. code:: python

-    model.score(X,y)
+    model.score(X, y)

 You can use scikit-learn's GridSearchCV tool to do an exhaustive search to find the optimal values for the parameters *rescale* and *n_copies*.
 For eg.: